We provide students with plenty of hands-on learning opportunities to get involved and prepare for life beyond the classroom.

 Kayla Kress, Jacob Hogue, and Samuel Gallagher Presented at Regional GIS Professional Conference

-Kayla, Jacob, and Sam presented their GIS research project along with Dr. Jane Huang at the New England Urban & Regional Information Systems Association (NEURISA) Annual Conference on November 14th, 2016.
+Kayla, Jacob, and Sam presented their GIS research project along with Dr. Jane Huang at the New England Urban and Regional Information Systems Association (NEURISA) Annual Conference on November 14th, 2016.

 They were the only student presenters at this regional GIS conference which was attended by over a hundred GIS professionals crossed the region.